zeratax/discord-solarized-theme/README.md

 Discord theme based on https://github.com/altercation/solarized

 ## Install
-You have to options to use this theme:
+You have two options to use this theme:

 **1.**  Use **BetterDiscord** and put the [.theme.css file](https://raw.githubusercontent.com/ZerataX/discord-solarized-theme/master/solarizeds.theme.css) in the `/BetterDiscord/themes/` folder or use [evenBetterRepo](https://github.com/IRDeNial/BD-Even-Better-Repo)